You've come to the right place if...

 - growing ever more comfortable to your misuse of words, phrases and concepts.
 This is the easy part of editing for a professional, but it can also be, if not corrected, a reason readers put a story down and do not recommend it to their friends.
 Your editor will do these corrections as a matter of form.
 A piece of cake!

-Should you consider asking your sister-in-law who teaches high school English and is “real good” with words to do an edit in her spare time?
+Should you ask your sister-in-law who teaches high-school English and is "real good" with words to do an edit in her spare time?

 Memoir Network editors commit totally to your manuscript.
-There is no spare time attention here!
+There is no spare-time attention with us!
 We ask you for your timeline and we do everything in our power to meet it.
 In addition, we have all written and/or edited books.
-It’s work we’re good at and for which we have much experience.
-So… you can confidently expect us to edit fast and with insight.
-Can the same be said for a relative who will “get to your memoir when I can”?
+It's work we're good at.
+So... you can confidently expect us to edit fast and with insight.
+Can the same be said for a relative who will "get to your memoir when I can"?